 That being said, there is still the need to be careful of how we act and what we say/write.
-Schooling is mandatory here, and English is part of the curriculum, so we can be certain that when we are overheard, some or most of what we are saying is understood.
+Schooling is mandatory here, and English is part of the curriculum, so we can be certain that when we are overheard, some or most of what we say is understood.

 Because of this, an innocent conversation comparing differences in habits or culture could be easily misunderstood.

-This is very different than what we are used to in North America so we may be surprised when we arrive at a place of business expecting to be able to what we intended, but we are unable.
+This is very different than what we are used to in North America, so we may be surprised when we arrive at a place of business expecting to be able to do what we intended, but we are unable.
 This may lead to a conversation something like this:

 Wow, they are closed, what are we going to do now?
 We can’t come back later today, we don’t have time!
 This never would have happened back home!
 This is going to take some getting used to!

 To someone overhearing that conversation, especially if they are already inclined to think North Americans feel superior because of past experience, they may think that we don’t like this custom.

 But the reality is that we do like it, and we actually think North Americans could learn a thing or two from the importance placed on family.
 The overheard conversation was merely stating the difference, but again, it may be misunderstood.

 I recently wrote an article listing some of the differences we notice here as compared to back in Canada.
 I received a negative comment about the information telling me to return to my perfect world because I was not needed here.
 It was not my intention to come across as feeling that the ways back in Canada are better, and we didn’t move here because I felt people here would be better off because of my presence.

 We moved here because we thought it would be better for our family, we are staying because it is.
 And although I understand that I can’t please everyone all the time, this comment made me realize the need to be extra careful about the things I say.
 I reviewed the article and removed the aspects that I felt could have been misunderstood.